-All you need to do is pour a pot of boiling water down the bathtub drain.
+For this home remedy, all you need to do is pour a pot of boiling water down the bathtub drain.
 Then pour a mixture of one cup baking soda and one cup vinegar into the drain.
 Insert the drain plug, or close the filter, and wait 5–10 minutes.
 Finally, flush the drain with another pot of boiling water.

 For more information on this process, check out our article Do Baking Soda and Vinegar Solutions Clear Clogs?